 The pandemic has caused the world to change in many significant ways, one thing we are all experiencing is increasing numbers of us now working from home.
 While these changes may have been forced, now is a crucial time to reinvent how employees are managed and changes made and kept on a permanent basis.

 HR software has proven one of the most essential tools for managers during this time period, whether this is utilizing systems already in place or implementing new software after experiencing initial problems with managing staff while remote.

 Not only does this ease managerial duties, but also provides platforms for staff to be able to train, communicate and update colleagues, without having to be physically present.

-But exactly how are we having to adapt and how are managers overcoming hurdles when it comes to seeking normality, while it is something we are far from.
+But exactly how are we having to adapt to working from home and how are managers overcoming hurdles when it comes to seeking normality, while it is something we are far from.

 Increasing pressure, stress and anxiety is being placed upon individuals, no matter their industry or role.
 From a management perspective, it is one of the most essential elements of the role to ensure staff are as happy as possible.